-The Probation Department contracted with three agencies (Jewish Vocational Services, Asian Youth, and Soledad Enrichment Act) to provide educational pathways and vocational opportunity services for credit deficient Probation Youth transitioning from Camp Community Placement or at risk for removal from the community, between the ages of 16-18 not within the range of graduation prior to their eighteenth (18) birth date, and reside within the service area.
+The Probation Department contracted with community-based organizations to provide educational pathways and vocational opportunity services for credit deficient Probation Youth transitioning from Camp Community Placement or at risk for removal from the community, between the ages of 16-18 not within the range of graduation prior to their eighteenth (18) birth date, and reside within the service area.
 The program is designed to engage youth in enriched opportunities that result in educational and vocational pathways that ultimately lead to meaningful employment.